chipsalliance/aib-phy-hardware/i3d/docs/Params.md

   * Data (active) redundancy architecture.
 0 = no redundancy, 1 = coding, 2 = signal shift
   * Note that signal shift will require more sideband signaling (not yet implemented).
   * Configuration and clocks will implement passive redundancy.
+* redundRatio (Int)
+  * Denotes the redundancy ratio of signal bumps to redundant bumps (default: 4).
+  * Used for both coding and signal shift redundancy.
 * hasDBI (Boolean)
   * True if Tx IOs are to implement DBI.
 Only used with coding redundancy.
 * deskewArch (Int)